hyperswine/Arcboot/README.md

 ## UEFI

 - Boots on UEFI.
-Needs to be flashed onto a GPT disk using `arcboot flash <disk>`.
+Needs to be flashed onto a GPT disk using `arcutils flash <disk>`.
 If disk isnt GPT or is already formatted in another scheme, its headers will be cleared to a default GPT with the first partition being FAT32 storing the bootloader img.
 - Kernel images that you want to boot from can be flashed onto any GPT disk.
 Needs to have multiboot compliant headers and entry to be discoverable by arcboot.

 # Arcboot v1+ (LETS GO)